Rivers has career-high 41 as Rockets down Kings 129-112

 TIP-INS

-Rockets: Coach Mike D’Antoni said Westbrook and Eric Gordon (sprained left ankle) could both return for the next game on Tuesday.
+Rockets: D’Antoni said Westbrook and Eric Gordon (sprained left ankle) could both return for the next game on Tuesday.
 Gordon hasn’t played since the season restarted after he was injured in a scrimmage. … McLemore had 20 points and made six 3-pointers.

 Kings: Richaun Holmes sat out with right hip soreness. … Kent Bazemore didn’t play because of a sore left calf. … Barnes had 11 points and 10 rebounds.